 You can always choose between driving and flying.
 The Everest Base Camp expedition starts in Kathmandu after landing at Tribhuwan International Airport.
-You may start your journey in Lukla by taking a direct flight from Kathmandu.
+You may create your journey in Lukla by directly flying from Kathmandu.

-Another alternative is to take a bus from Kathmandu to Jiri and then start your journey there.
-This traditional Jiri route is often used by those who want to drive to Lukla rather than fly, or who desire to walk Edmund Hillary’s route.
-The traditional route takes you from Jiri to Lukla and then to Everest Base Camp.
+Another alternative is to take a bus from Kathmandu to Jiri and start your journey there.
+This traditional Jiri route is often used by those who want to drive to Lukla rather than fly or want to walk Edmund Hillary’s path.
+The conventional way takes you from Jiri to Lukla and Everest Base Camp.

 You can see on this map the precise path you’ll take to reach Everest Base Camp.
-There are a number of other routes in Solukhumbu in addition to the standard Lukla to Everest Base Camp route.
-Every one of these potential routes in the Everest region is shown on our map.
-This chart should be followed if you want to enjoy your trek in Nepal.
+There are several other routes in Solukhumbu besides the standard Lukla to Everest Base Camp route.
+Our map shows all of these potential routes in the Everest region.
+This chart should be followed to enjoy your trek in Nepal.

 Namche Bazar (3,438 m), Tengboche (3,860 m), Dingboche (4,410 m), and Lobuche (4,940 m) are just some of the cities you’ll go through on your way to Everest Base Camp (5,364 m).
 The trail continues up to Kala Patthar, a popular lookout high above EBC at an altitude of 5,545 meters.
 In addition, this is the highest point of the hike.

 The trek to the base camp is rated as moderate.
-The trek to the base camp is rated as being of moderate difficulty.
-One must typically walk for six to seven hours every day over twelve days.
+The hike to the base camp is rated as being of moderate difficulty.
+One must walk for six to seven hours every day over twelve days.
 Despite being a modest walk, the hiking pathways are difficult.
-While walking is tranquil, it might sometimes be challenging to sustain the growing height.
-The trek demands the very minimum of skills, although previous experience is usually helpful.
+While walking is tranquil, sustaining the growing height might be challenging.
+The trek demands minimum skills, although previous experience is usually helpful.

 There are two peak times to make the journey to the Everest region.
 To avoid the monsoons, visit Everest Base Camp in March, April, or May, or after they have passed in the middle of September, October, or November.
-Therefore, the best season to visit Everest or Khumbu region is during the spring and autumn season.
+Therefore, spring and autumn are the best seasons to visit Everest or Khumbu region.

-These are the clearest months of the year, with less haze and fewer clouds thus making it the best season for trekking in the Everest region.
+These are the most apparent months of the year, with less haze and fewer clouds, thus making it the best season for trekking in the Everest region.
 The spectacular views of breathtaking mountains and landscapes are often available to us.

 The Everest Region is best explored throughout the autumn.
 Since October falls amid the autumn season, you may expect to find many customers at your local teahouse.

-However, it is still feasible to go to Everest Base Camp between December and February, although temperatures in the Himalayas will be quite low.
-At night, temperatures drop to -25 C, and there is heavy snowfall on the path.
+However, going to Everest Base Camp between December and February is feasible, although temperatures in the Himalayas will be pretty low.
+At night, temperatures drop to -25 C, and heavy snowfall is on the path.
 The accumulation of severe snowfall might force the closure of mountain passages.

 The beginning of spring and ending of autumn are great times to go on a hike and not encounter too many other people.

-It is quite difficult to foretell the weather at Everest Base Camp.
-A change in the weather’s trajectory means you’ll need to be ready for anything.
+It isn’t easy to foretell the weather at Everest Base Camp.
+Changing the weather’s trajectory means you must be ready for anything.
 It is often much colder at night than it is during the day.
-The winter evenings may be as cold as -20 degrees Celsius, while the summer days can reach up to 25 degrees Celsius.
+The winter evenings may be as hard as -20 degrees Celsius, while the summer days can reach up to 25 degrees Celsius.
 Even though the sky is bright in the morning, clouds may roll in by midday and block the view of the mountaintops covered in snow.

 The temperatures tend to be milder in the spring.
 The daytime highs range from 17°C to 25°C, while the nightly lows may dip to -15°C. The seasons cause a range of temperature changes.
 No of the season, you should always be ready for unexpected weather changes.